emiraslan/emiraslan/README.md

 <h2> 📌 Status </h2>
 </summary>

-- 🔭 I’m currently working at [Frappe](https://frappe.io) in the DevOps Team
+- 🔭 I’m currently working on WholesaleExpress
-- 🌱 I’m currently learning more on Observability and better DevOps Practices
+- 🌱 I’m currently learning more on Orchestration
-- 💬 Ask me about **Go, Git and Python**
+- 💬 Ask me about **new technologies, Startups, Edtech and Algorithms**
-- 📫 How to reach me: [@athulcajay](https://twitter.com/athulcajay) on Twitter
+- 📫 How to reach me: [@emiraslan](https://github.com/emiraslan)
-- ⚡ Fun fact: Big Fan of the :zap: emoji

 </details>